whatisnuclear/website/thorium-myths.md

 thorium) can be fissile self-sufficient, meaning they breed more (or equal) fissile material than they consume.

-It should be noted, however, that the key advantage of Th fuel is that it allows thermal breeding.
+It should be noted, however, that the key advantage of Th fuel is that it allows breeding with slow neutrons.
 This means that you can start up a Th-based breeder with substantially (between 3 and 10 times) less fissile material than you need to start an equivalent-powered fast breeder reactor.
-Once started, the fast breeder will make far more fissile material (because they make have a better breeding neutron economy), but the amount of fissile in fast spectrum reactors is always more than in thermal reactors.
+Once started, the fast breeder will make far more fissile material (because they make have a better breeding neutron economy), but the amount of fissile in fast spectrum reactors is always more than in slow-neutron reactors.

 TL;DR: They do to start up, and U-Pu breeders like the LMFBR can do the same so it's not Thorium specific.
 <a name="myth3"></a>